-My core training is integrative and draws on humanistic, psychodynamic and behavioural models.
-My supplementary training focuses on deepening my understanding of the role of relationship in the process of healing and personal development.
+My core training is integrative, drawing on humanistic, psychodynamic and behavioural models.
+My ongoing training focuses on deepening my understanding of the role of relationship in the process of healing and personal development.

 - MBACP Registered

-- 15 years commercial experience working with organisational change, team development and identity.
+- 20+ years commercial experience working with organisational change, team development and identity.